 So, how might we serve you?

 Trauma is everywhere.
-People are gaining more awareness of how trauma impacts a life, not at just the incident and recovery level – but if unaddressed or repressed, it can have a huge negative impact on a life.
+People are gaining more awareness of how trauma impacts a life, not just at the incident and recovery level – but if unaddressed or repressed, it can have a huge negative impact on a life.
 Hearts are hardened by anger and bitterness, and the seed falls on this hard ground and does not take root.
-In offering this training, Via this training desires to produces laborers interested in replicating efforts of sowing seeds of joy; our message is “connecting the hearts of people to the heart of God.”
+In offering this training, we desire to produce laborers interested in replicating the efforts of Sowing Seeds of Joy; our message is “connecting the hearts of people to the heart of God.”

-Sowing Seeds of Joy, its staff, and volunteers, upon request, provides training and facilitates a group size of 8 – 10 individuals per session.
-This Trauma Healing training equips church leaders and lay persons with basic mental health and biblical principles to better respond even to their own inner pain, yet alone, to that of others.
-Our aim is to multiple us as facilitators of trauma healing sessions.
-Once trained and certified, you, as a trauma healing facilitator provide basic trauma care.
+Upon request, Sowing Seeds of Joy staff and volunteers provide training and facilitate a group size of 8 – 20 individuals per session.
+This Trauma Healing training equips church leaders and lay persons with basic mental health and Biblical principles to better respond to their own inner pain, and to that of others.
+Our aim is to multiply us as facilitators of trauma healing sessions.
+Once trained and certified, you, as a trauma healing facilitator, provide basic trauma care.
 This training/trauma healing session is conducted at the offices of Sowing Seeds of Joy or at the host/church site or via Zoom.
 The cost of this training is $28 per person.
-Noted cost covers registration, administration, presentation, and handouts, however, does not cover the cost of suggested book(s).
+Noted cost covers registration, administration, presentation, and handouts; however, it does not cover the cost of suggested book(s).

 “SSOJ provided me the opportunity to focus on serving other people in need of hearing God’s good news message and encouragement in living the gospel at a time when I unexpectedly needed to focus on that same message for myself.
 After the unexpected death of my father in 2013 I was depressed and going on a mission trip to Haiti was honestly, the last thing I wanted to do.